joaogouveia89/Random-User/README.md

 - [x] ~~Offline detector~~
 - [x]  ~~Offline screen and offline snack bar to Random User~~
 - [x] ~~Make a search field on list~~
-- [ ] Offline screen and offline snack bar to user list
-- [ ] Offline screen and offline snack bar to user detail
 - [ ] Pagination to user list
 - [ ] Caching(storing ids to avoid duplicating objects)
 - [ ] A sticky letter list for easier navigation through the contact list.